Teaching & Research

 - Unvaccinated Bobcats are required to quarantine for 7 days, test five to seven days from the date of exposure, and produce a negative test to leave quarantine and return to work or school.
 If an unvaccinated Bobcat cannot test, they must quarantine for 10 days and be symptom free before returning to work or school.

 Health, Safety and Academic Excellence

-Guidance & Resources for Faculty
+Guidance & Resources for Faculty in Fall 2021

 - In all courses, faculty initiate regular, frequent, and substantive interaction with students.
 Section 05 of AA/PPS 02.01.30, Distance Education Courses and Programs, provides guidance on how to achieve the interaction that is expected by students and required by regulatory and accreditation standards.